 Our HomeSecure solution tackles these kinds of attacks with multiple security mechanisms that complement each other by providing protection to the end-user home network, connected devices, and the router itself.
 Taking the multi-layered approach protects the home network from different types of threats, without relying on a specific attack vector.

-In short, advanced solutions, such as HomeSecure, should be counted on to:
+Advanced solutions, such as HomeSecure, should be counted on to:

 - Protect the home from external threats and attacks